The aim of this study is to predict if a person is going to donate blood by using a recency, frequency, monetary and time (RFMT) marketing model.

-The "Calculate target class distribution" task plots a pie chart with the percentage of instances for each class.
-In this data set, the number of negative responses is much greater than the number of postive responses.
+As we can see, the number of negative responses is much greater than the number of postive responses.

 The number of inputs, in this case, is 4 and the number of outputs is 1.
 The number of hidden perceptrons or complexity is 3, so this neural network can be denoted as 4:3:1.

 The next figure is a graphical representation of the neural network used for this problem.

 The fourth step is to configure the training strategy, which is composed of two terms:

 The loss index chosen is the weighted squared error with L2 regularization.